paulvtan/no-laugh-challenge-pre-msa/2. Implementing a Real-time Emotion Analysis/README.md

 }

 ```
-Test your app, and see if everything works as intended.

 </p>
 </details>

+Test your app.
+You should have a fully working Try Not to Laugh Challenge the Game!

 💡 **Tips:** Back in `startCapturing` function in **MyWebcam** remember to experiment with API calls rate to adjust responsiveness.
 Maximum is 10 calls per second.